EnviroDIY/ModularSensors/README.md

 The major difference between a "modem" sensor and any other sensor is the power-up method.
 The normal ```powerUp()``` and ```powerDown()``` functions used by every other sensor do not work, the modem will only go on with the ```modemPowerUp()``` function and off with the ```modemPowerDown()``` function.
 This special functionality is in place because it is assumed that you will want the modem to be on to connect to the internet and send out data, even after the power has been cut to other sensors.

+#### <a name="SpecificModems"></a> Some special notes for specific modems:

+-  **Sodaq GPRSBee:**
+    - These are SIM800 based boards.
+    - The Sodaq GPRSBee rev6 uses heldOnOff with the pin held high.
+    - The Sodaq GPRSBee rev4 uses a low pulsedOnOff.
-Special note for Sodaq GPRSBee modems: To start the modem you will need to power the logger board off, connect the battery to the logger board, and finally attach the modem to the logger board.
+    - To start the modem you will need to power the logger board off, connect the battery to the logger board, and finally attach the modem to the logger board.
 Then you may power the board and run your sketch.
 We have found that attaching a GPRSBee modem to power in a different sequence results in the modem reporting zero signal strength.
+- **Sodaq 3GBee:**
+    - These are u-blox based boards (SARA U201).
+    - They use heldOnOff with the pin held high.
+    - They do not have a pin to indicate status.
+- **Digi XBee's:**
+    - This library does _NOT_ support the ZigBee, 900mHZ, or any other radio-based XBee's.
+It is for the cellular and WiFi Bee's only.
+    - You must set up your XBee to utilize sleep mode.
+The easiest way to set them up is to connect them to a computer via a UART dock and use Digi's free [XCTU](https://www.digi.com/products/xbee-rf-solutions/xctu-software/xctu) program.
+        - In "I/O Settings" -> "D8" select "Sleep Request [1]"  (This is the default.)
+        - In "Sleep Commands" -> "Sleep Mode" select "Pin Sleep [1]"
+        - For further power savings on cellular boards, in "Network" -> "Device Options" unset bit 1 to disable remote manager.
+Set bit 3 to enable LTE PSM (Power Saving Mode) for LTE-M boards.
+        - For further power savings on WiFi boards, in "Sleep Commands" -> "Sleep Options" unset bit 6 and set bit 9 for disconnected deep sleep.
+(That is, put in a value of 200.)
+    - Once they have been set up, all Digi XBee's uses heldOnOff with the pin held low.
+    - The 3G Bee and the LTE-M Bee are based on u-blox chips (SARA U201 and SARA R410M) and can be used as such in bypass mode.
+There's no particular advantage to this, though.
+- **Adafruit Fona:**
+    - The 2G Fona is based on a SIM800 and uses a high pulse to turn on and off.
+    - The 3G Fona is not currently supported.

 ### <a name="DIYlogger"></a>Additional Functions Available for a LoggerEnviroDIY Object: